-Ashley M. LeBrun is an associate working with the firm’s labor and employment and trade secrets groups.
-Ashley regularly counsels employers and represents them in litigation.
+Ashley M. LeBrun is a member of Archer’s Labor and Employment Law and Trade Secret Protection and Non-Compete Practice Groups.
+She regularly counsels employers and represents them in litigation.
 In counseling employers, Ashley drafts and revises employee handbooks and policies, advises employers on how to handle requests for leave and reasonable accommodations, investigates employee claims, and guides employers on terminations and on FLSA overtime issues and exemptions.
-Counseling also includes drafting and negotiating severances as well as restrictive covenants, such as non-competition, non-solicitation, and nondisclosure agreements.
+Ashley also assists clients in drafting and negotiating severances, as well as restrictive covenants, such as non-competition, non-solicitation, and nondisclosure agreements.

 - Assisted in the successful defense against a race discrimination claim against a healthcare employer, through winning summary judgment, which was affirmed on appeal in the Third Circuit.

 - Obtained stipulation of dismissal with prejudice of reasonable accommodations claim against clothing company after forceful motion to dismiss.

 - Obtained stipulation of dismissal with prejudice of whistleblower claim against individual defendant in insurance industry through mediation.

 - Successfully defended manufacturing company against claim for unemployment benefits due to alleged constructive discharge.

 - Assisted in obtaining settlement after strong summary judgment motion was filed on a whistleblower lawsuit.

 - Assisted with internal investigation of high executive of non-profit corporation.

 - Obtained releases from employees threatening to sue employers.